G Adventures vs Intrepid?

 - Rail travel – where the predominant mode of travel is train such as some of the amazing rail trips in India or how about the Trans Siberian Express?

 - Marine travel – sailing trips where you can expect lots of snorkel stops as well as stops at beaches and towns to explore on land.
+I absolutely fell in love with this style of travel when I went sailing in The Maldives with G Adventures.

 - Local Living – there is less travelling involved with these trips.
 You may even stay predominantly at one location and take day trips from there.
 Some trips move between accommodations but there is less time on the road than on classic trips which cover more ground.
 Great for getting to know the area well and from a more local point of view.